Blog

 What about accessing new capital from a loan?
 Won’t that help lengthen your runway?

 Depending on your business, raising capital via equity could be an option.
-This could include going back to original investors if you’ve raised money previously, opening a funding round for new investors, or a combination of both.
+This could include going back to original investors if you’ve raised money previously, opening an additional funding round for new investors, or a combination of both.

 In addition to negotiating with creditors, try negotiating with suppliers.
 If you explain the situation to them you may be able to restructure payment terms, payment schedules, or at least delay payment on what you owe.
 Be careful not to burn any bridges though, or this could come back to bite you in the future.